 - 27.5” (650B) wheels are newer still.
 Supposedly these combine the best elements of 26 and 29 inch wheels.

-You can find loads more information on the debate between different mountain bike wheel sizes here: ENDING THE DEBATE: 29ER VS 650B (27.5) VS 26″ MOUNTAIN BIKE
+You can find loads more information on the debate between different mountain bike wheel sizes here: Ending the debate: 29er vs 650b vs 26”

-To finish up our section on choosing a bike I want to run through a few things that may seem important when choosing a bike but I would urge you not to worry about.
+To finish our section on choosing a bike, we want to run through a few things that may seem very important, but we’d recommend not to worry about too much.